VediRago/Fragments/04_Prose/10_Unity/Prose_Unity.md

 “The wall needs painting.
 I wouldn’t waste...”

 “The wall needs painting.
-I wouldn’t want to waste it with a shit brain like you.”
+I don't want to ruin it with a shit brain.”

  Falling to her knees with a deafening blow.

 “eeeeeeeeeee—”

-“Huh....”

-“HUh!”

 “Julia lo—”